-- More than 30% of the American senior citizen have gum cavities they never get treated.
+- More than 30% of senior citizens have gum cavities they never get treated.

 - Almost 25% of the senior members (between 65 and 74) come with periodontal diseases.